Spin and electronic excitations in $4f$ atomic chains on Au(111) substrates: Methods

+It is important to note that rare-earth ions have been shown to experience appreciable single ion anisotropic (SIA) fields when adsorbed on coinage metal substrates \cite{schuh2012}.
+We have carried out HSE+SOC calculations and find that a single Eu atom on Au(111) has a magnetic easy plane anisotropy $A=0.05$ meV $\approx 0.6$ K, so that the low-energy Hamiltonian for the system is given by

-These equations, together with the corresponding energy differences from Table \ref{DFTresults}, allow the determination of exchange energies, $J_1\approx -0.08 \; \mathrm{meV \approx -0.9 \; \mathrm{K}}$ and $J_2\approx +0.37 \; \mathrm{meV \approx 4.3 \; \mathrm{K}}$.
-With these exchange parameters, we can employ full diagonalization of the Hamiltonian for different systems and explore their characteristics -- we use QuSpin \cite{weinberg2017}, and focus here on an open chain with four Eu ions on the gold surface.
+After extracting these parameters from the ab initio calculations, we employ full diagonalization of the Hamiltonian to explore the spin chain system characteristics, especially its response to external probes.
+We use QuSpin \cite{weinberg2017}, and focus here on an open chain with four Eu ions on the gold surface.
 Notice that the Hilbert space for $N$ sites (magnetic moments) grows as $8^N$ due to the different spin projections, i.e., $m=\{\pm7/2,...,\pm1/2\}$.
 The $N=4$ chain with open boundary conditions allows us to capitalize on the inversion symmetry of the Hamiltonian and attain reasonable computational times.
 We can calculate the full magnetic excitation spectrum and corresponding eigenstates, as we discuss below.
-See \cite{Note1} for spectral results for $N=3$ and $N=4$.